 Backup Credit Cards

 I strongly recommend having at least one backup credit card.
 Data breaches are too commonplace these days to rely on just one credit card.
 I’ve had three credit card numbers compromised over the last 5 years.

-I didn’t lose any money due to the credit card fraud protections.
-But the credit card issuer cancelled the credit card and sent me a new credit card each time.
+I didn’t lose any money due to the credit card fraud protection.
+But the credit card issuer canceled the credit card and sent me a new credit card each time.
 That meant being without a card for a few days, and going through my automatic payments and entering new credit card payment information.
-You don’t want to have a credit card cancelled when you are away from home, as a replacement may be difficult to receive.
+You don’t want to have a credit card canceled when you are away from home, as a replacement may be difficult to receive.

 Featured Credit Card Options:

 Always Review Your Financial Statements!

 Automating your finances is empowering.
 It’s a great way to save time, avoid late payments, penalties, and fees, and it’s a great way to make sure you pay yourself first – for savings, investments, or other goals.

 But don’t make the mistake of setting things on autopilot and ignoring your finances.